RKS244256/Grade-10-Notes/Science/Biology/Biology_SNC2D0.md

 The large intestine is large in diameter but shorter in length (1.5m) compared to the small intestine.

-Water is reabsorbed from undigested food here and leads to the anus (ʘ ʖ̯ ʘ).
+Water is reabsorbed from undigested food here & leads to the anus (ʘ ʖ̯ ʘ).

 ##### Rectum